MohammedFaiq1/Ecommerce_sales_Dashboard/README.md

 # Summary
-In this project, we focused on four key performance indicators: YTD Sales, YTD Profit, YTD Profit Margin, and Quantity of Products sold.
-We conducted a thorough analysis of sales data across different categories, including product categories, states, and regions, to gain a comprehensive understanding of performance and distribution patterns.
-To convey these insights effectively, we harnessed the power of interactive dashboards, charts, and visualizations.
-The ultimate goal was to utilize the valuable insights from this project to make informed business decisions, drive growth, and optimize operational strategies for the benefit of the Ecommerce Sales Company.
+In this project, we concentrated on four key performance indicators: YTD Sales, YTD Profit, YTD Profit Margin, and Quantity of Products Sold.
+We performed an in-depth analysis of sales data across various categories, including product types, states, and regions, to gain a comprehensive understanding of performance and distribution trends.
+To effectively communicate these insights, we leveraged interactive dashboards, charts, and visualizations.
+Our ultimate aim was to use the valuable insights gained from this project to make informed business decisions, drive growth, and optimize operational strategies for the benefit of the e-commerce sales company.